 There aren’t many cities where you can listen to live music under a star-studded sky with majestic canyons as your backdrop.
-Enter The Greek Theatre, an outdoor amphitheater carved into a hillside of Griffith Park that’s become so iconic for its magical setting and great natural acoustics, it inspired the 2010 film Get Him to the Greek, starring Russell Brand.
-(In the movie, a music executive must escort a wayward rock star to—you guessed it—The Greek Theatre, for his first stop on a career-defining concert tour.)
+Enter the Greek Theatre, an outdoor amphitheatre carved into a hillside of Griffith Park that’s become so iconic for its magical setting and great natural acoustics, it inspired the 2010 film, Get Him to the Greek, starring Russell Brand.
+(In the movie, a music executive must escort a wayward rock star to—you guessed it—the Greek Theatre, for his first stop on a career-defining concert tour.)

-From May through November, the 5,900-capacity amphitheater hosts some of the biggest names in music.
-“It has terrific acoustics,” Schruers notes.
-The venue opened in 1930, but its history dates to the 1880s when mining mogul Colonel Griffith J. Griffith moved to America from South Wales.
-Upon his death in 1919, Colonel Griffith left a $1 million trust to the City of Los Angeles with instructions to construct an observatory and an outdoor theater with Greek columns.
+The Greek Theatre has a rich history of its own.
+Upon his death in 1919, Colonel Griffith J. Griffith left a $1 million trust to the City of Los Angeles with instructions to construct an observatory and an outdoor theatre with Greek columns.
 Though the cornerstone was finally laid in 1928, the venue didn’t host its first act, an operatic concert, until 1931.
-Over the next few decades, sporadic use caused the Greek Theatre to fall into disrepair.
+Over the next few decades, sporadic use caused the Greek Theatre to fall in disrepair.
 During World War II, it was even converted into military barracks.
 But renewed interest in the 1970s sparked its resurgence.
-Since then, The Greek Theatre has hosted a slew of musical legends, including Frank Sinatra and Sir Elton John.
+Since then, the Greek Theatre has hosted a slew of musical legends, including Frank Sinatra and Sir Elton John.

-Over the past century, the city has preserved The Greek’s grandeur.
-Nestled among lush trees at the base of a Los Feliz canyon, The Greek remains one of the best places in Los Angeles to soak in a show.
-The amphitheater’s event lineup always promises big names—like Harry Styles, Tom Jones, and Pete Townshend—and with an intimate 5,900-person capacity, there isn’t a bad seat in the house.
-The season only runs from spring to mid-fall, but the theater, modeled after a Greek temple, is still worth a look-see in the off-season.
+The amphitheatre’s event line-up always promises big names—like Tom Jones, Pete Townshend, and Harry Styles —and with an intimate 5,900-person capacity, there isn’t a bad seat in the house.
+The season only runs from spring to mid-fall, but the theatre, modelled after a Greek temple, is still worth a look-see in the off-season.

 Horses at Griffith Park